Updated: Jan 15, 2019

-Just before I begin, for those of you who think you’re getting a story about the ‘100 Club’, which takes place at the end of the iconic Kiwi, Aussie and Saffa’s Europe Van Tour and involves copious amounts of alcohol and crazy haircuts, then I’m sorry to disappoint you.
+Just before I begin, for those of you who think you’re getting a story about the ‘100 Club’, which takes place at the end of the iconic Kiwi, Aussie and Saffa’s Europe Van Tour and involves copious amounts of alcohol and crazy haircuts, or how many notches you have on your bedpost, then I’m sorry to disappoint you.
 This version is a lot healthier than that!
 If you have no idea what I am talking about, then this link will be able to fill you in.

 In the weekend Jacqs, Scott Waterman and I competed in the Heights of Winter Rogaine event at Blythe Downs in Greta Valley, North Canterbury.
 We had planned on doing the 6-hour, but by the time we got our A into G that event was full, leaving the 12-hour as our only option.
 So we thought ‘what the heck, why not.’

 Leaving in the dark from Christchurch on Saturday morning, we took it easy so as not to become another statistic to hit black ice on the Canterbury roads.
 Arriving just before eight we had 45 mins to go over our maps and plot a course before the race started at nine.
 We looked around at other people’s maps decorated with brightly coloured pins and string to help them figure out the best route and distances.
 We took a much more casual approach and headed back to the car to keep warm, and for Scott to have his first of many sandwiches for the day.